nateKlaux/Naviga.Docs/CSR_Guide/csr-guide_vacation_transfer.md

 3. Enter a temporary delivery address into the corresponding fields.
 4. Select a **transfer reason**.
 5. Confirm the disclaimer text to the subscriber and select **submit**.
 You will see the scheduled transfer in the **scheduled stops/starts** grid.

+### Update or cancel a vacation transfer

+To cancel a vacation transfer:

+1. Navigate to the **scheduled stops/starts** grid.
+2. Select the **cancel** button next to the corresponding vacation transfer.
+3. Confirm you want to delete the record and select **OK**.

+To update a temporary stop:

+1. Navigate to the **scheduled stops/starts** grid.
+2. Select the **change** button next to the corresponding vacation transfer.
+The **change vacation transfer** function appears.
+3. Choose the updated dates for the vacation transfer, being sure to adhere to the **vacation cut-off times** chart.
+4. Select **submit**.

+(GIF OF PROCESS)

 See also: [permanent stop](example.com), [temporary stop](example.com)